Khan/wonder-blocks/packages/wonder-blocks-button/components/button.md

 Buttons can have a `style` props which supports width, position, margin, and flex styles:

-TODO(kevinb): link to front matter section describing the `style` prop in more detail.

 ### Best Practices

 In vertical layouts, buttons will stretch horizontally to fill the available